 - Insufficient institutional coordination and overlaps are a weakness in most countries.
 The criminal nature of TIP cases, together with the specific needs of vulnerable victims should involve a tight collaboration between the police, the judiciary, immigration services (where applicable) and protection mechanisms.
 However, in practice, coordination among these different actors is still crucially lacking.
 For example, in Mali, the lack of coordination between the BRTMTEH and the Ministry of Women has been reported as an obstacle to the optimal management of victims of gender-based violence.
-In Niger, an alleged competitive dynamic between the DSTv (under the purview of the Ministry of Interior) and the ANLTP/TIMvi (anchored within the Ministry of Justice) has been obstructing efficient information-sharing channels.
-In Nigeria, while NAPTIP is dependent on the police and National Immigration Service (NIS) to identify traffickers and victims, collaboration has been minimal.vii Similar coordination issues between law enforcement officials and the Office of Public Prosecutions Department (ODPP) has been reported in Uganda. - Geographical coverage: In a number of countries limited geographical coverage of anti-TIP (/SOM) units have been reported as a weakness.
+In Niger, an alleged competitive dynamic between the DST^v (under the purview of the Ministry of Interior) and the ANLTP/TIM^{vi} (anchored within the Ministry of Justice) has been obstructing efficient information-sharing channels.
+In Nigeria, while NAPTIP is dependent on the police and National Immigration Service (NIS) to identify traffickers and victims, collaboration has been minimal.^{vii} Similar coordination issues between law enforcement officials and the Office of Public Prosecutions Department (ODPP) has been reported in Uganda. - Geographical coverage: In a number of countries limited geographical coverage of anti-TIP (/SOM) units have been reported as a weakness.
 For example, in Nigeria, NAPTIP only has nine zonal offices, and many states lacking a NAPTIP zonal command have had no TIP conviction, suggesting insufficient coverage.
 Similarly, in Sudan, the efficacy of the National Committee for Combatting Trafficking (NCCT) is limited by little presence outside Khartoum. - Human and financial resources: in almost all countries the lack of human and financial resources, and/or an overreliance on donors' support, are obstacles to both the efficiency and the long-term viability of these structures.
 In Burkina Faso, members of the dedicated anti-TIP committeeviii do not meet on a regular basis and the structure lacks adequate resources to fulfil its mandate.
-In Mali,
+In Mali, ii The 'Office Central de Répression du Trafic de Migrants et de la Traite d'Êtres Humains' was set up in 2020.
+An alleged lack of communication around the structure's mandate as well as limited cooperation with the judiciary have been raised as concerns.

-&lt;sup>1 'Brigade de répression du trafic de migrants et de la traite des êtres humains' - 'Smuggling of Migrants and Trafficking in Persons Brigade'
+1 'Brigade de répression du trafic de migrants et de la traite des êtres humains' - 'Smuggling of Migrants and Trafficking in Persons Brigade'